UNESCO World Heritage Sites in Bulgaria

 What were the Thracians famous for?
 They were excellent vine-growers and wine-makers, famous brave warriors, whose horses were “faster than the wind”.
 The Thracians Kings possessed a lot of gold; they owned the ancient gold mines in the Rhodope Mountains.
 Gold for them was a symbol of supreme power and proof of their divine origin.
 The numerous Thracian gold treasures, unearthed in Bulgaria, show an exquisite creativity.
 The Panagyurishte gold treasure impresses with its striking beauty.

+UNESCO World Cultural Heritage site since 1979.
 This modest-sized mediaeval monument is a jewel, especially for visitors, interested in European culture, mediaeval art and history.
-Located just 10 km from downtown Sofia, at the foot of Vitosha Mountain, Boyana church is a glittering art gallery.
+Boyana church is a glittering art gallery,located at the foot of Vitosha Mountain, just 10 km away from downtown Sofia.
 At present Boyana Church consists of three connected buildings – from the 11th, 13th and 19th centuries.
 Only the first two churches, built in the middle Ages, possess significant artistic and architectural value.

 The frescoes, dated to 13th c AD (1239) are among the finest achievements of European Mediaeval Art.
-Some scholars compare the frescoes in Boyana church to the works of Giotto, who is known to be the first of the great Italian masters of the 13th c, predecessor of the Italian Renaissance.
-Boyana Church was inscribed in UNESCO list of World Cultural Heritage in 1979.
+Some scholars compare the frescoes in Boyana church to the works of Giotto.
+He was the first of the great Italian masters of the 13th c, predecessor of the Italian Renaissance.

-Located some 10 km east of the town of Shumen, this is the cult centre of the pagan Bulgarian state.
-There is a range of cliffs that shows signs of human presence dating back to the 3rd century BC.
 The greatest interest here is the rock-hewn horseman, a monument unique of its kind.
 The bas-relief was carved into the face of a rock 120 m high at a height of 23 m from the ground.
-The relief depicts a moving to the right horseman, riding a stallion, accompanied by a hound and a bird.
+The relief depicts a moving horseman, riding a stallion, accompanied by a hound and a bird.
 One of his hands holds the reins, the other one looks as if it has just thrown a spear at the lion lying in front of the horse’s legs.
-The figures are slightly larger than life size.
-There are 3 inscriptions in Greek.
-The inscription above is from 706-707.
-It relates how Khan Tervel helped the Byzantine emperor Justinian II to regain his throne.
-We find the name “Bulgarians: in it for the first time.
-The left inscription below dates back to 739-756 – the reign of Khan Kormisosh.
-The right inscription is from the time of Khan Omourtag (814-831).
-Both of the latter inscriptions testify to the Bulgarian-Byzantine relations at that time.

 THRACIAN TOMB OF SVESHTARI

+UNESCO World Cultural Heritage site since 1985.
 The 3rd-century BC Thracian tomb of Sveshtari is located in north-east Bulgaria, close to the town of Isperih.
-It was discovered in 1982 and is one of the finest Thracian tombs in Bulgaria.
-It belongs to Sboryanovo history and archaeology reserve.
-The tomb is the burial site of a royal couple from the Thracian tribe of the Getae and is on the UNESCO world cultural heritage list since 1985.
-The combination of architecture, sculpture and paintings make this site unique, not to be found in any other Thracian tombs.
-The basic structural principles of Thracian cult buildings architecture are found here.
-The resting place of the ruler of the Getae and his wife, the burial chamber, is decorated with ten female figures carved in high relief on the walls of the central chamber.
+It is one of the finest Thracian tombs in Bulgaria.
+The tomb is the burial site of a royal couple from the Thracian tribe of the Getae.
+The combination of architecture, sculpture and paintings make this site unique.
+You can see the basic structural principles of Thracian cult buildings here – the resting place of the ruler of the Getae and his wife and the burial chamber.
+10 female figures carved in high relief on the walls decorate the central chamber.
 The female figures, together with the decoration of the lunette in the vault are the only examples of this type found so far in the Thracian lands.
-Archaeologists claim that this is a remarkable example of ancient cultural co-existence and interaction, between the Getae, a Thracian people who were in contact with Hellenistic and Hyperborean worlds.